vzz3/HEVolRender/README.md

 EndSection
 >```

-Than you need to restart the `/usr/lib/xorg/Xorg` process (I killed it `kill -9 PID_OF_XORG`.)
+Than you need to restart the `/usr/lib/xorg/Xorg` process (I killed it `kill -9 PID_OF_XORG`).

-If you do not have a X11 config for your GPU you can create one with `X`.
+If you do not have a X11 config for your GPU, you can create one with `X`.
 Create X11 / Xorg Config options for GPU 1:
 ```
 X :1 -configure